Willam Belli: 2011–2012: RuPaul's Drag Race and further success

-World of Wonder contacted Willam's management asking for him to audition for the fourth season of RuPaul's Drag Race.
+World of Wonder contacted Willam's management asking for her to audition for the fourth season of RuPaul's Drag Race.
+She decided to apply after being rejected for an acting role in Don Johnson's pilot, A Mann's World, when the casting director of the pilot (which later went unaired), who had previously cast Willam in Cinema Verite, did not cast her because she was not a "name".
+The role later went to Cara Cunningham.
 In November 2011, Logo TV announced that Belli was among 13 contestants competing on the fourth season.
 Fellow castmate Chad Michaels had competed with Belli in the California Entertainer of the Year Pageant in 2010.
 Belli won the main challenges in the episodes "Float Your Boat" and "Frenemies", but was disqualified in the latter.
-In the episode "Reunited", Belli stated that his disqualification was due to conjugal visits made by his husband in his hotel room,.
-By Belli's own account however, in the years since airing season 4, Willam has refuted the "official story" in multiple interviews.
+In the episode "Reunited", Belli stated that her disqualification was due to conjugal visits made by his husband in his hotel room.
+In the years since airing season 4, however, Belli has refuted the "official story" in multiple interviews.

-Belli's most recent reassertion is in an interview with YouTuber Joseph Shepherd in February 2019, where Belli claims that the 'so-called' official reason was just a fabrication by the show's creators for the purpose of portraying a more palatable scenario of Belli's departure from the show.
-In that interview Willam claimed that the genuine reason for his removal was due to increasing hostilities and issues between the contestants and the crew.
-Willam claims that many of the crew were rude and condescending towards the drag queens in general, with some of the crew members not even bothering to try to learn the contestant's names - sharing one example of a crew member repeatedly calling season 4 fellow contestant Latrice Royale - "La-something", despite all the crew having cards with the photographs of the queens/contestants (in and out of drag) worn around their necks.
-This led the queens to label some of the crew and their bad attitudes, plus some interactions between cast and crew, as being racist.
+Belli's most recent reassertion about the circumstances of her disqualification is in an interview with YouTuber Joseph Shepherd in February 2019, where Belli claims that the so-called "official" reason was just a fabrication by the show's creators for the purpose of portraying a more palatable scenario of Belli's departure from the show.
+In that interview, Belli claimed that the genuine reason for his removal was due to increasing hostilities and issues between the contestants and the crew, and that, whenever she had broken the rules, she would report it directly to production in hopes of being removed from the show.
+Belli claims that many members of the crew were rude and condescending towards the drag queens in general, with some of the crew members not even bothering to try to learn the contestant's names—sharing one example of a crew member repeatedly calling season 4 fellow contestant Latrice Royale "La-something", despite all the crew having cards with the photographs of the queens/contestants (in and out of drag) worn around their necks.
+At one point, Belli verbally barked at a production member for not knowing Latrice's name "just because [Belli] felt like it".
+Belli, along with cast members such as Royale and Chad Michaels, attempted to make a stand against the production members.